MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-apps-across-m365.md

 # Manage apps that work across Teams, Outlook, and Microsoft 365 App

 > [!IMPORTANT]
-> This feature is **not** available in the admin centers yet.
+> * This feature is **not** available in the admin centers yet.
 For more information, see [Microsoft 365 Roadmap 393931](https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=393931).
+> * The feature is available only if you use [app centric management](app-centric-management.md) in your organization.
+If your org uses permission policies, then the unification of admin settings doesn't apply in your org.

 ## What is unified app management